-- a) Food security the Co-operative - is increasing its food-growing capacity, and - has developed a Food Co-operative business, which buys in bulk to reduce prices, recycle storage containers and reduce commercial packaging for Members. - b) Reliable access to water the Co-operative is using town water for drinking supply and aspires to use dam water for toilets and garden purposes.
-In the future we may have an option to be more self-sufficient by using water held in our 43ML dam, as we continue to investigate costeffective water treatment options. - c) Reliable access to electricity the Co-operative continues to build the smart grid to manage our production, storage, distribution, use and export of clean, renewable solar photovoltaic energy.
-Centralised bulk battery storage helps manage our renewable generation and provides residents with power when the wider community may experience outages. - d) Investigating alternative access routes in case flooding hinders access.
+- a) Food security the Co-operative is increasing its food-growing capacity, and has developed a Food Co-operative business, which buys in bulk to reduce prices, recycle storage containers and reduce commercial packaging for Members. - b) Reliable access to water the Co-operative is using town water for drinking supply and aspires to use dam water for toilets and garden purposes.
+In the future we may have an option to be more self-sufficient by using water held in our 43ML dam, as we continue to investigate costeffective water treatment options.
+At the time of writing, the community had just approved the commencement of a co-funded pilot project to investigate onsite water treatment options.
+The inclusion of water-efficient fittings and appliances and household rainwater tanks is also encouraged. - c) Reliable access to electricity the Co-operative continues to build the smart grid to manage our production, storage, distribution, use and export of clean, renewable solar photovoltaic energy.
+Underground power lines not subject to storms and a centralised bulk battery storage increase our resilience by providing residents with power when the wider community may experience outages. - d) Investigating alternative access routes in case flooding hinders access.